1. Collection and use of personal data

 b.
 Legitimate interest

-Harrison Holgate will process your personal data with the following recipients:
+Harrison Holgate will process your personal data and/or sensitive personal data with the following recipients:

 - Our clients;